lewisgoddard/Monopoly/README.md

 # Monopoly

-Configuration items for full Microsoft integration with online services from a hybrid domain systems.
+Configuration items for full Microsoft integration with online services from a hybrid domain system.

 ## Supported Products